-6.3.1 UNIT 1 'New 400/110kV GIS SUBSTATION, 'COOLNABACKY' NEAR PORTLAOISE CO.
-LAOIS'
+8.3.1 Unit 1 - New 400/110kV GIS substation at Coolnabacky Townland, Co.
+Laois

-The location of designated sites in relation to the proposed substation site is presented in Figure 6.1.
-Summary details of those sites that occur within 5 km of the site are presented in Table 6.4.
+The location of designated sites in relation to the proposed substation site is presented in Figure 8.1.
+Summary details of those sites that occur within 5 km of the site are presented in Table 8.4.
 It is considered that the proposed development will not have an effect on sites located further than 5 km.
 This evaluation is made taking into consideration the scale and characteristics of the proposed project.

 Natural Heritage Areas (NHAs) are sites of national ecological importance and are offered protection under the Wildlife Amendment Act 2000.
-The closest designated area to the proposed substation site is Timahoe Eskers proposed Natural Heritage Area (pNHA) and National Nature Reserve (NR), located ca 400 m to the South.
+The closest designated area to the proposed substation site is Timahoe Eskers proposed Natural Heritage Area (pNHA) and National Nature Reserve (NR), located c.
+400 m to the South.
 The site is a proposed (p) NHA having not yet gone through the formal designation process; however it is formally designated as a Nature Reserve (NR).

-Special Areas of Conservation (cSACs) are sites of international importance because of the presence of listed habitats or species that are of European importance.
-The nearest cSAC to the substation site is the Ballyprior Grasslands cSAC located ca 3.5 km to the East, while the River Barrow and River Nore cSAC, is located ca 4.5 km downstream of the site to the North-east.
+Candidate Special Areas of Conservation (cSACs) are sites of international importance because of the presence of listed habitats or species that are of European importance.
+The nearest cSAC to the substation site is the Ballyprior Grasslands cSAC located c.
+3.5 km to the East, while the River Barrow and River Nore cSAC is located c.
+4.5 km downstream of the site to the North-east.